voxpupuli/puppet-wildfly/README.md

 ##Limitations

 Some of this module public defined types  (`widfly::datasources`, `wildfly::messaging`, `wildfly::undertow`, etc) are built for Wildfly 8.x and may not work with other versions.
-When there is a proven alternative for a different version, examples might be provided, otherwise you'll need to build your own abstraction using `wildfly_resource` or `wildfly::util::resource`.
+When there is a proven alternative for a different version, examples might be provided, otherwise you'll need to build your own abstraction using `wildfly_resource` or `wildfly::resource`.

 One discussed approach would be to generate defined types based on Wildfly's configuration schemas (`$WILDFLY_HOME/docs/schema`).